cilium/cilium/Documentation/gettingstarted/aws-eni.rst

 Create an AWS cluster
 =====================

 Setup a Kubernetes on AWS.
-You can use any method you prefer, bu for the simplicity of this tutorial, we are going to use `eksctl
+You can use any method you prefer, but for the simplicity of this tutorial, we are going to use `eksctl
 <https://github.com/weaveworks/eksctl>`_.
 For more details on how to set up an
 EKS cluster using ``eksctl``, see the section :ref:`k8s_install_eks`.